Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Hopfield neural network: content-addressable memory

-At this point, the discussion shifts from thermodynamics toward mechanics.
-Rather than focusing on the minimization of the free energy, our interest turns to the structure of the Hamiltonian itself and the states that minimize it.
-In other words, given an initial condition (IC) $\netstate(0)$, say the incomplete error-prone face picture, the system would naturally flow toward the frozen state $\memstate[\mu]$ (the matching person) that is a local minimum of $\Hfunc$ and is closest to $\netstate(0)$ (Fig.~\ref{fig:retrieval}).
-Here, we should call $\memstate[\mu]$ a \textit{memory} indexed by $\mu$ out of a total of $P$ memories (also called \textit{patterns}).
+Hence, rather than focusing on the minimization of the free energy, our attention shifts to the structure of the Hamiltonian itself and to the states that minimize it.
+Starting from an initial condition $\netstate(0)$ -- for example, an incomplete or noisy face image -- the dynamics naturally evolves toward the frozen state $\netstate(t)=\memstate[\mu]$ as $t\gg1$. $\memstate[\mu]$ is one of the microscopic configurations $\netstate[n]$ that minimizes $\Hfunc$ (Fig.~\ref{fig:retrieval}).
+We refer to these stable states $\memstate[\mu]$ as \textit{memories} or \textit{patterns}, where $\mu=1,\dots,P$.
+Note that in the Hopfield network context, a ``microscopic configuration'' (thermodynamic terminology) can also be called a ``network state'' (dynamics terminology).

-This would provide a mechanism for a more ``real-world'' content-addressable memory, and also potentially result on softwares that do not rely just on exhaustive searches -- so smarter (and more biological) artificial intelligence.
-Luckily for us, it is possible to do this.